Commitment to Change

 We have been listening, thinking and reflecting on Black Lives Matter: how we can contribute to ending systemic racism and injustice and changing our own organisation for the better.
 Information shared by staff, former staff and stakeholders has sharpened our awareness that we have much work to do together to be an actively anti-racist organisation.

 - Creating an Action Plan for Change.
 Lyric staff, young people, artists, partners, stakeholders and people who have been associated with the Lyric in the past are informing this work.
+This is being overseen by Rachel O’Riordan (Artistic Director/CEO) reporting to the board.

 - We’ve begun to create a new induction and on-going training programme for all staff to ensure the Lyric’s culture and working environment is anti-racist, open and safe for everyone.
 This will include ensuring that all staff have safe and clear routes to report racism.